denoland/fresh/docs/examples/using-twind-v1.md

 await start(manifest, { plugins: [twindPlugin(twindConfig)] });
 ```

-This is great if you want to use twind v0 but if you wanted to use v1, you're
-out of luck.
-First, you should change the import path to the new twind plugin.
+The template generates a Twind v0 project by default.
+If you want to use Twind v1 you can follow this guide.
+First of all, change the import path to use the `twindv1` plugin:

 ```ts
 /// <reference no-default-lib="true" />